mglasner/badBank/README.md

 ## Description

     This project is from Professional Certificate in Coding: Full Stack Development with MERN, from MIT.

-    The objective is to make a three tier application, React App for front end, Node/Express App for backend and MongoDb as Database.
+    The objective is to make a three tier application:
+    1. React App for front end
+    2. Node/Express App for backend
+    3. MongoDb as Database
+    4. Google Firebase for Authentication

 ## Installation